Pathways to Low Carbon Heating: Dynamic Modelling of Five UK Homes

-This report utilises Energy Systems Catapult’s Home Energy Dynamics (HED) toolkit to show how better data and control combined with dynamic simulation of heating at home could help to support decision making relating todecarbonisation of residential properties.
-The Building Energy System Modelling team uses HED to understand the interactions between different domestic heating systems, control, building fabric, weather and consumer needs.
+This report utilises Energy Systems Catapult’s Home Energy Dynamics (HED) toolkit to show how better data and digital control, combined with dynamic simulation of heating in the home, can help to support decision making relating to decarbonisation of residential properties.
+The Building Energy System Modelling team uses HED to understand the interactions between different domestic heating systems, smart controls, building fabric, weather and consumer needs.

 The key findings of this project were: